 During the Site walkover the indicative leak location could be accessed.
-However, the length of cable 200 m in each direction ran directly beneath private property and was not accessible.
-To the west of the leak location the cable runs beneath a shipping container storage yard owned by Peelports Ltd. To the east the cable runs along the boundary between a derelict area of land to the north, and another shipping container yard owned by Rushfleet Ltd to the south.
+However, the cable 200 m in each direction from the leak location ran directly beneath private property and therefore could not be accessed as part of the Site walkover.
+To the west the cable runs beneath a shipping container storage yard owned by Peelports Ltd. To the east the cable runs along the boundary between a derelict parcel of land, to the north, and another shipping container yard owned by Rushfleet Ltd, to the south.
 The cable then runs onto the Ringsend ESB Station.